USS Robert G. Bradley

-USS Robert G. Bradley (FFG-49) is an Oliver Hazard Perry-class frigate, a decommissioned ship of the United States Navy named for Lieutenant Robert G. Bradley (1921–1944), who was awarded the Navy Cross posthumously for his heroism on USS Princeton during the Battle of Leyte Gulf.
+USS Robert G. Bradley (FFG-49) is an Oliver Hazard Perry-class frigate, serving in the Bahrain Navy.
+This ship of was named for Lieutenant Robert G. Bradley (1921–1944), who was awarded the Navy Cross posthumously for his heroism on USS Princeton during the Battle of Leyte Gulf.

-Robert G. Bradleys keel was laid down by Bath Iron Works Corp., Bath, Maine, on 28 December 1982.

-She was launched 13 August 1983, sponsored by Mrs. Edna D. Woodruff, mother of Lt.
-Bradley; commissioned 30 June 1984.
-Ship was homeported in Mayport, Florida.
-She was decommissioned in Mayport on 28 March 2014.
+Robert G. Bradley entered service on 30 June 1984.
+The ship was homeported in Mayport, Florida.
+She was decommissioned in Mayport on 28 March 2014 and entered service with the Royal Bahrain Naval Force as RBNS Khalid bin Ali (91).

 Namesake

 Robert Graham Bradley was born in Washington, D.C., on 26 September 1921.
 He was appointed to the United States Naval Academy on 9 June 1939, and graduated on 19 June 1942.
 He completed instruction at the Atlantic Subordinate Command, Service Force, Norfolk, Va.
-(3 July – 27 October 1942), and on 29 October reported to New York Shipbuilding Corporation, Camden, New Jersey, for the fitting out of small aircraft carrier USS Princeton (CVL-23).
+(3 July – 27 October 1942), and on 29 October reported to New York Shipbuilding Corporation, Camden, New Jersey, for the fitting out of light aircraft carrier USS Princeton (CVL-23).
 He served as a member of the ship's company when Princeton was commissioned on 25 February 1943, and while on board received promotions to lieutenant, junior grade and lieutenant (1 May 1943 and 1 July 1944, respectively), as she took part in operations ranging from the occupation of Baker Island (September 1943) to the Battle of Leyte Gulf (October 1944).